leo91000/covid-japan-informations/japan-covid-informations.md

 **Suspension of visa validity**
 From 12:00 am (Midnight/JST) December 2, 2021, as an emergency precautionary measure from a preventive perspective against coronavirus variant Omicron (B.1.1.529), validity of visas already issued by December 2, 2021 is suspended, except for those issued for the holders of status of residence as “Spouse or Child of a Japanese National”, “Spouse or Child of a Permanent Resident” or “Diplomat”.
 Please refer to [4.
 Suspension of visa validity](https://www.japan.travel/en/coronavirus/#visa_validity) below for further information.
-From 12:00 am (Midnight/JST) on April 8, 2022, visa exemption measures for the following 14 countries wil be suspended.
+From 12:00 am (Midnight/JST) on April 8, 2022, visa exemption measures for the following 14 countries are suspended.
 Albania, Bolivia, Brazil, Canada, Chile, Ecuador, Mauritius, Montenegro, Morocco, North Macedonia, Panama, Serbia, Turkey and United State of America

 **1\.
 Areas subjected to entry ban**